 When a service member retires or leaves the armed forces, a number of available benefits can be utilized to help them transition to civilian life.
 These benefits include medical and mental health care, educational benefits, veteran status for employment opportunities and mortgage assistance, to name a few.

-However, no other benefit is more revered than that of burial benefits provided to our nation’s fallen.
-Replete with symbolism, honor and respect, all active duty personnel, veterans and their immediate family members who are eligible are entitled to burial benefits at a location of their choosing.
+However, no other benefit is more revered or helpful than that of burial benefits provided to our nation’s fallen.
+Replete with symbolism, honor and respect, all active-duty personnel, veterans and their immediate family members who are eligible are entitled to burial benefits at a location of their choosing.
 These burial benefits help provide financial and emotional support to grieving family members.

 National and State Cemeteries

 Today, the National Cemetery Administration maintains 131 national cemeteries in 40 states (and Puerto Rico), as well as 33 soldier's lots and monument sites.
-There are also a number of state veterans cemeteries, which are not managed by the VA but operate in much the same way.
+There are also a number of state veterans cemeteries, which are not managed by the VA, but operate in much the same way.
 This large network of national and state cemeteries provides numerous options for veterans.
 Choose a cemetery near your final address or opt to be buried near where you were born.